Student groups alternate attending school

-- Interventionists and service providers offer instruction/support virtually on-site or may meet with students one class at a time.
+- Maintain distance and meet with students from one class at a time.

 - Nonessential visitors, volunteers, and activities are likely restricted.

-- Pre-plated meals will be picked up by students and eaten in the classroom or outside, following social distancing requirements through the process.
+- Pre-plated meals are picked up by students and eaten in the classroom or outside, following social distancing requirements through the process.

 - Safety provisions are made in hallways and common areas for students and staff.